antoniojbt/project_quickstart/README.rst

 Docker images and testing can also make things easier for reproducible environments.

-To run the example pipeline above see the file 'Dockerfile_pq_all_tests' in this repository for installation instructions and a docker image you can run.
+To run the example pipeline above see the Dockerfiles in this repository for installation instructions and images you can try.

 Citation